Jeffrey Black: Performance career

 Black began his professional career in the early 1980s as a concert baritone.
 He made his debut as a principal singer with the Opera Australia (OA) in 1984 as a featured soloist in a concert of works by Jean-Philippe Rameau at the Sydney Opera House.
 His first role in an opera with the OA was in 1985 as Mercutio in Charles Gounod's Roméo et Juliette.
-He notably performed the role of Nevers in Les Huguenots with the OA in 1990 for the farewell performance of Joan Sutherland as Marguerite de Valois.
+He notably performed the role of Nevers in Les Huguenots with OA in 1990 for the farewell performance of Joan Sutherland as Marguerite de Valois.
 He also performed and recorded the roles of Nerone and Ottone, both transposed down an octave from the original score, in Claudio Monteverdi's L'incoronazione di Poppea with the AO in 1988.

 Black performed regularly at the Sydney Opera House with the OA for twenty years.
 His roles with that company included Papageno in Mozart's The Magic Flute (1986), Schaunard in Giacomo Puccini's La bohème (1986), Dr. Falke in Die Fledermaus (1986), Dandini in Rossini's La Cenerentola (1987), Figaro in The Barber of Seville (1989), Guglielmo in Così fan tutte (1990), Enrico in Donizetti's Lucia di Lammermoor (1996 and 2003), the title role of Pyotr Ilyich Tchaikovsky's Eugene Onegin (1997), Wolfram in Richard Wagner's Tannhäuser (1998) Rodrigo in Verdi's Don Carlo (1999), the Count in Richard Strauss's Capriccio (2000), Belcore in L'elisir d'amore (2001), Count Almaviva in The Marriage of Figaro (2002), and Danilo in The Merry Widow (2004).
 In 1991 he had a critical triumph with the OA in the title role of Mozart's Don Giovanni; later reprising the role with the company in 2003.

 In 1986 Black made his first appearance in the United Kingdom with the Glyndebourne Festival Opera (GFO).
 He returned to the GFO numerous times, portraying such roles as Demetrius in Benjamin Britten's A Midsummer Night's Dream (1989), the Count in Richard Strauss's Capriccio (1990), and Count Almaviva in The Marriage of Figaro (1991).
 In 1987 he made his debut at the Royal Opera House, Covent Garden as Harlequin in Richard Strauss's Ariadne auf Naxos, and appeared at the Opera Queensland in Brisbane as Dandini in Rossini's La Cenerentola.
 He returned to Covent Garden as Sid in Britten's Albert Herring (1989), Figaro in Rossini's The Barber of Seville (1990), and Dandini in Rossini's La Cenerentola (1991).